 Graphical Tools for YouTube

 The main graphical need that you will have for YouTube is thumbnail creation.
-Thumbnails are the little icons that you see next to a YouTube video title, and they’re an important chance to make a great first impression.
-While many YouTube thumbnails, especially for beginning YouTubers, are drawn directly from the video, more advanced creators can design something custom.
-Often, this involves branding.
+Thumbnails are the cover visuals that you see next to a YouTube video title, and they’re an important chance to make a great first impression.
+YouTube will automatically generate a thumbnail from the still frame of your video, but if you are serious about YouTube, you’ll definitely want to use one of these tools to design something custom and aligned with your branding.

 9. Adobe Express